Lemnos Shelter, the saddest place for dumped dogs and in the middle of nowhere!

 Dentastix is another real no-no. They don’t affect all dogs in a bad way but when they do it’s violent.
 Again please read the reviews, (not the Pedigree Petfood reviews – but the real ones).
 Despite the clever marketing, the content of those chews is really undesirable and is no way to start your dog on his new healthy life with you.

-We use natural veggie chews, Whimzees, for all our dogs and foster dogs included.
-The cheapest place to buy them is Pet Planet https://www.petplanet.co.uk/ they come in 3 different sizes.
+We use raw carrots and natural veggie chews, Whimzees, for all our dogs and foster dogs included.
+The cheapest place to buy Whimzees is Pet Planet https://www.petplanet.co.uk/ they come in 3 different sizes.
 Your local pet shop will also be selling them.

 Although expensive, reindeer antlers are an investment for chewers and last for ages.
 We would recommend buying these direct from the pet shop so you can see exactly the shape you’re getting and you feel comfortable with this.
 As with all chews your dog should never be left alone and you will need watch out for sharp points appearing as they get down to the last part of the antler.